 To stick a ‘knee’ out or not… you’ve seen the videos, or have watched a mate going through the corners… emulating (or trying to- lol) an SBK or MotoGP rider.
 Sure it looks cool and it may even be an effective psychological ‘tool’ but the it begs the question… is it really effective?
 Well no, not really.
 The idea behind getting a knee out and down on moto is to gauge lean angle and to lower the riders CoM by directing it towards the inside of the curve.

 A moto bikes CoM is significantly lower than a bicycles CoM.
 This and the fact that the bicycles BB is too close to the ground, which prevents a rider from dragging a knee on any traditional geometry type bicycle.
-So, putting a knee out on a bicycle doesn’t lower the riders CoM. (as riding in the drops does not as well) But does it bring the CoM a bit closer to the inside of the turn?
-Perhaps, it may be so slight that it is virtually negligible and would depend on other ancillary factors.
+So, putting a knee out on a bicycle doesn’t necessarily lower the riders CoM, though it does shift the center of pressure.
+But does it bring the CoP/CoM a bit closer to the inside of the turn?
+Perhaps, it may be so slight and would depend on other ancillary factors.
 But if sticking the ‘ol knee out gives you a confidence boost, or provides a more secure feeling, then by all means, have at it!

 When Eddie Speaks…you should listen